SargeyWargey/Homoothya/Story/Drafts/Chapter_23.md

 Night settled softly around the house.
 A thin sliver of moon rose over the cottonwoods.
 I lay in bed beside her and listened to her breathing while the images of the day replayed in my mind: the signatures on white paper, her hand on my neck, the sound of Carlos's voice thick with tears, the resolve in his words when he spoke of returning to the land.
 I felt the boy I had been sit up within me, no longer locked away.
 He looked around my life with curious eyes.
 He recognized the woman who kept us alive.
 He recognized the cousin who had become a brother.
 He recognized the road leading back to the red cliffs.
 For the first time, he did not flinch.

 Before sleep took me, I whispered the names of the dead into the darkness.
 Each name left my mouth like a glowing coal.
 Each coal floated above us and filled the room with soft light.
-By the time I closed my eyes, the light had woven itself into a net sturdy enough to carry us eastward when autumn came.
+By the time I closed my eyes, the light had woven itself into a net sturdy enough to carry us eastward when winter came.

 The world beyond our door still turned with indifference.
 Trains would haul soldiers and supplies.
 Politicians would sign papers that said we were citizens now.
 Newspapers would debate whether Native words belonged in print.
 Yet inside our small house at Fort McDowell, truth settled into ink and cloth.
 It breathed through the lungs of survivors.
 It rested in the hands of a woman who believed in both of us.
 It pointed unerringly toward a canyon where we would speak it aloud.
 I held that knowledge close and let it lull me to sleep.